Residential FOG Prevention

 Instead of pouring used cooking oil down the drain, do the following to prevent sewer backups and recycle your FOG:

-Pour the cooled FOG with a napkin or paper towel, include it with your food waste, and place it in your Organics Cart for curbside collection.
+Soak up the cooled FOG with a napkin or paper towel, include it with your food waste, and place it in your Organics Cart for curbside collection.

 - Pour the cooled FOG into a sturdy container and bring it to the Orange Coast College Recycling Center, located on Adams Avenue between Harbor Boulevard and Fairview Road.

 Additional FOG Resources: